Widerøe Flight 744: Investigation

 In February 1995, SINTEF handed over a report ordered by the commission which revealed several absent safety procedures in Widerøe.
 The report was based on a recommendation by the International Civil Aviation Organization to take into consideration the organizational structure the aircraft operate within when investigating aviation accidents.
-In June, parliamentarian Magnus Stangeland criticized the commission for working too slow, stating that the victims and next of kin needed answers to why the accident happened.
+In June, parliamentarian Magnus Stangeland criticized the commission for working too slowly, stating that the victims and next of kin needed answers as to why the accident happened.
 The lack of cooperation between the police and the commission was the main source of the delays.
 Similar delays had occurred after Partnair Flight 394 in 1989, which had resulted in the statute of limitations having come into effect by the time the report was published.
 A temporary report was presented to the survivors and next of kin on 20 March 1996; the report laid the responsibility for the accident on the airline.
 The final report was published on 10 July 1996 and laid the responsibility for the accident on the company and its operating routines.
 The report contained 26 recommendations for improvements for the company.
 The Norwegian Prosecuting Authority decided in September 1997 not to charge Widerøe for the accident.
 The direct culpability was placed on the pilots, who had died in the accident.